Datadog APM is now available to all Datadog customers.

-Profiling code in isolation is no longer sufficient—to troubleshoot a modern application, you need to understand not only its code, but also how its execution is affected by the underlying infrastructure.
-So today we’re pleased to announce the biggest product enhancement to Datadog since we first launched in 2011:
+When troubleshooting a modern application, you need to understand not only its code, but also how its execution is affected by the underlying infrastructure.
+To help provide full-stack observability for modern applications, we have expanded Datadog’s capabilities to include application performance monitoring (APM).

-But the divide was tolerable for older software—before devops united dev and ops, and before infrastructure changed rapidly with autoscaling, microservices, and containerization.
-Now that code and infrastructure are both moving targets, how can you understand their intertwined behavior when observing them separately?
-You can’t—at least not well.
+Now that devops has united dev and ops, and now that infrastructure changes rapidly with autoscaling, microservices, and containerization, this divide no longer makes sense.
+When code and infrastructure are both moving targets, you can’t fully understand their intertwined behavior by observing them separately.

-Most of you are using Datadog today for two things: 1) to monitor your infrastructure and 2) to support higher-level, metrics-driven analytics.
-Our goal with Datadog APM is to bridge the gap between these two use-cases and provide full-stack observability.
+Most of you are using Datadog today for two things: 1) to monitor your infrastructure and 2) to support higher-level analytics of key business metrics.
+Our goal with Datadog APM is to bridge the gap between these two use cases and provide full-stack observability.

 We built our APM functionality to be:

 - Deployed in minutes

 - An integral part of Datadog, so it includes long data retention, built-in collaboration tools, and more

 Our APM understands infrastructure: whether it’s on-prem or in the cloud, whether it’s manually orchestrated or automated, and whether it’s running on bare metal, VMs, or containers.
 Datadog APM will identify the exact hosts, containers, databases, APIs, and other components that were part of the execution path—even as these hosts come and go in an ever-shifting cloud environment.
 Datadog gives you the ability to quickly troubleshoot problems by diving down into the right infrastructure metrics, without switching tools or contexts.

 Just as important for full-stack correlation analysis, you can also mix metrics from your application and your infrastructure in a single dashboard—or even a single graph.